This post has been updated!

-One of the biggest mistakes parents make, especially with toddlers, is asking their child what they would like to eat for any given meal.
+One of the biggest mistakes parents make, especially with picky eaters, is asking their child what they would like to eat for any given meal.

-This routine of asking actually works against giving your child the opportunity to try new foods.
+The routine of asking open-ended questions may actually work against the opportunity to try new foods.

-If you are accustomed to asking your child what they would like to eat for each meal, you might start by making small changes and offering just two choices at breakfast and lunch.
+If you are accustomed to asking your child what they would like to eat for each meal, you might start by making small changes and offering just two choices at breakfast, lunch and snacks.

 Eventually, you may not even have to offer the two choices, and just simply present the food without even asking.

-Once he understands that there are limits to his choices, he will settle into his meal time routine quite nicely.
+Once your child understands that there are limits to his choices, he will settle into his meal time routine quite nicely.

 Remember, kids feel much more secure (hence, fewer tantrums) when parents set boundaries for them.
 This is true with food too!

 I have a list of awesome resources for picky eating, and my workbook, Try New Food: How to Help Picky Eaters Taste, Eat & Like New Foods is a great tool to help you work through this tricky stage of childhood.